Nicolas-rosa/Nicolas-rosa/README.md

 ## 📚 Currently Learning

-> Estudando ativamente para me manter alinhado com o que o mercado pede em vagas Full-Stack Jr:
+> Actively studying to stay aligned with the skills expected from Junior Full-Stack Developers.

-- 🔍 **JS internals & Web Performance** — entendendo o motor por trás do que já uso no dia a dia
+- 🔍 **JavaScript Internals & Web Performance** — understanding the engine behind the technologies I use every day
-- 🧪 *(adicione aqui se estiver estudando: TypeScript, testes automatizados, Docker, cloud, etc.)*
+- 🧪 Currently learning **Automated Testing, Docker, and Cloud Computing**

 ---